 Sliding side doors — convenient for boarding/alighting.

-Large luggage compartment or the ability to transform the interior.
+Large trunk or the ability to transform the cabin.

 Often has many niches, glove compartments, holders — all for the family.